-The City of New York has demonstrated the value of analytics through its reliance on over 4,000 performance indicators to successfully manage the City while focusing on accountability and transparency.
-In an effort to expand the role analytics plays in the City, Mayor Bloomberg launched the Mayor’s Office of Data Analytics (MODA).
-The goal of the MODA focused on creating cross-agency data transparency in order to make more informed operational decisions to root out fraud and waste.
+In an effort to expand the role analytics plays in the City, Mayor Michael Bloomberg launched the Mayor’s Office of Data Analytics (MODA), a department focused on creating cross-agency data transparency in order to make more informed operational decisions to root out fraud and waste.

 The City chose to work with Accenture to design and implement this analytics infrastructure (DataBridge), building upon other successful work, such as developing and running Citywide Performance Reporting (CPR), the City’s award winning enterprise business intelligence platform.

-Accenture collaborated with the City to enhance its level of analytic maturity.
-While technology was the critical underpinning to the analytics initiative, the team also focused on how people and process could contribute to the program’s success.
+Accenture collaborated with the City to enhance its level of analytics maturity.
+While technology was the critical underpinning to the analytics initiative, the team also focused on how people and processes could contribute to the program’s success.
 The DataBridge project involved three phases:

 Creating a model for sustainability.
-A third phase of the project involved supporting the team’s efforts to drive the greatest value from the City’s investment in analytics and to establish a scalable structure to support growth.
+Establish a scalable structure to support growth and sustainability.
 This effort included developing a set of tools to help prioritize initiatives based upon their quantitative and qualitative value and an organization structure to support the work.

 Prioritize issues and better allocate resources.